jcuenod/mammal/README.md

 **FTS Search**: It is also possible to search your conversations for specific content.
 The search functionality is backed by a SQLite's FTS.

 **Attachments**: You can attach `.doc(x)` files to conversations.
 These files are converted to markdown and sent to the LLM as part of the conversation.
+This enables the use of text-only models for document analysis.

 # Roadmap (i.e., ideas)